 BIB 511.
 Seminar in Genesis.
 3 hours.
-F. Odd years.
+Sp.
+2022.

 A preliminary to the Law of Moses, Genesis introduces the entire redemptive covenant message of Scripture.
 This Old Testament course probes the text and theology of this crucial book as foundational for understanding the life and thought of the ancient Hebrews.
 (Text course.)